 Prehistoric Planet 2: Episode 4: Oceans Recap

-Here we take a look at the third episode in the series titled Oceans which explores the oceans of the world as they were 66 million years ago and revisits some old favorites from prehistoric planet the first season, like Mosasaurus and the Elasmosaurus, but also takes a look at new types of animal like Ammonoidea( mollusks)
+Here we take a look at the fourth episode in the Prehistoric Planet 2 series titled Oceans which explores the oceans of the world as they were 66 million years ago and revisits some old favorites from prehistoric planet the first season, like Mosasaurus and the Elasmosaurus, but also takes a look at new types of animal like Ammonoidea( mollusks)

 In this Prehistoric Planet Episode we are shown how different animal species may have interacted and lived in the largest of all the earths environments – The Oceans